‘General Hospital’ Spoilers: Nelle Saves Avery, Sonny Kisses A Stranger, Alex Pretends To Be Anna

 Sonny will have some drinks to cope with the pain at The Haunted Star.
 However, General Hospital spoilers say he won’t be alone.

-Sonny will invite a female lawyer named Martina Morales (Daya Vaidya) and the two will end up kissing.
+Sonny will invite a female lawyer named Martina Morales (Daya Vaidya), and the two will end up kissing.

 Ava may be following Sonny though and see the kiss, which she will use to work in her favor.